austinfranklin/Software/README.md

 # Software
-This is a collection of patches made in Max/MSP
+This is a collection of patches made in Max/MSP, Pure Data, and various other programs used for content creation.